salilshankar/two_db_test/README.md

 - Use those APIs to write to the databases
 - Write views that read from the two databases

+## Commit #5

+Now that we have connected our Phoenix repo to two running databases, let's add some functionality to leverage it.
+We'll add two API endpoints that correspond to two views.

+In this commit, we'll add a User controller in conjunction with the User schema two User views.
+The users table is present in MySQL, so Phoenix will write to and read from the MySQL table.

+The two endpoints would be:

+- `post api/users`
+- `get /users`

+The first endpoint takes a users object and writes it to DB.
+Maps to a simple JSON view in the `users_view.ex` file.
+The second endpoint returns an HTML template with the list of users that are there in DB, but returns HTML from `templates/users/index.html.heex` file.
+Rudimentary stuff, but works.

 ## To start your Phoenix server

 - Install dependencies with `mix deps.get`